 Results and Discussion

 A total of 112 species of insects belonging to 11 orders and 56 families (Table 1).
-Although the area is highly disturbed due to anthropogenic activities such as mining, deforestation and extremism including poaching, a rich assemblage of insects was found in the area (photos in supplementary file).
-Lepidopterans were the most dominant group followed by coleoptera (Fig. 2).
+Although the area is highly disturbed due to anthropogenic activities such as mining, deforestation, and extremism, including poaching, a rich assemblage of insects was found in the area (photos in supplementary file).
+Lepidopterans were the most dominant group, followed by Coleoptera (Fig. 2).
 This dominance pattern is ecologically significant as both orders represent key functional groups essential for ecosystem stability.
-Lepidoptera serve as primary pollinators, herbivores, and prey species in food webs, while Coleoptera function as decomposers, predators, and soil engineers (Fig. 2)..
-The prominence of these groups indicates the presence of intact ecological processes including pollination networks, decomposition pathways, and predator-prey dynamics that are fundamental to ecosystem functioningb.
+Lepidoptera serve as primary pollinators, herbivores, and prey species in food webs, while Coleoptera function as decomposers, predators, and soil engineers (Fig. 2.
+The prominence of these groups indicates the presence of intact ecological processes, including pollination networks, decomposition pathways, and predator-prey dynamics that are fundamental to ecosystem functioning.
 Similar findings were reported by (Arya et al., 2021; Balakrishnan et al., 2014; Mathew et al., 2004; Rasheed and Buhroo, 2020).
 The presence of pollinators, predators, and decomposers highlights the functional diversity of the insect community in the area.
 The observation of invasive species like Solenopsis invicta and Plutella xylostella indicates potential ecological challenges that warrant further investigation.

 The study's finding of a rich assemblage of 112 insect species, across 11 orders and 56 families, appears paradoxical given the acknowledged "highly disturbed" nature of the area due to human activities.
 This is not a contradiction but rather a key element of the ecological narrative.
 The presence of a vibrant insect community, despite pressures from mining, deforestation, and poaching, may indicate a degree of ecological resilience.
-It is possible that this species richness is sustained by the proliferation of generalist species that are more tolerant of habitat fragmentation and edge effects.
+This species richness may be sustained by the proliferation of generalist species that are more tolerant of habitat fragmentation and edge effects.
 For instance, in a study of butterfly populations in nearby Gaya, species like the Common castor and Plain tiger were found to be most abundant in areas under high anthropogenic pressure.
 The comprehensive inventory of BWS entomofauna, therefore, serves as a critical snapshot of an ecosystem in a state of flux, providing a baseline for monitoring how species composition may shift in response to future disturbances.

 Furthermore, this study addresses a significant gap in both local and global entomological research.
 A global analysis of insect diversity revealed that many of the world's most dominant and abundant insect families are "dark taxa"—taxonomically neglected and poorly studied.
 As the first comprehensive inventory of insects in BWS, this research provides crucial baseline data that contributes to a broader, global effort to fill this information void.
 This elevates the study's contribution from a localized assessment to a document of international scientific relevance, providing a foundation for future conservation and taxonomic efforts (Srivathsan et al., 2023).
 The ecological health of any ecosystem is directly tied to the functional diversity of its constituent species.
 The insect community of BWS is not merely rich in numbers but also performs a variety of critical ecosystem services.
 The report’s mention of pollinators, decomposers, and predators highlights a functionally robust community that is integral to the sanctuary’s overall integrity.
 The insect inventory of Bhimbandh Wildlife Sanctuary serves as a foundational step in applying the principles of bioindication.
 The study’s findings—a rich and functionally diverse insect community existing in a disturbed area—provide a baseline for future monitoring efforts.
 The presence of specific species or groups can now be used to track changes in the ecosystem’s health over time.
 A decline in certain sensitive Lepidoptera or Coleoptera species could be an early indicator of increasing deforestation or climate stress.